-Students admitted to a Graduate School of Education master's or doctoral program are assigned to an Academic Advisor.
-Academic Advisors monitor degree progress and work with students on program planning, schedule changes, and other academic matters as needed.
+Students admitted to a Graduate School of Education master's or doctoral program are assigned to an academic advisor.
+Academic advisors monitor degree progress and work with students on program planning, schedule changes, and other academic matters as needed.

 GSOE students are required to attend orientation before beginning coursework with their cohort.
-Orientations are scheduled for cohorts prior to the first night of class.
+Orientations are scheduled for cohorts prior to the first day of class.
 During orientation, students receive information regarding Baker resources, policies, programs, and program requirements.

-MAEd students enrolling in a concentration course prior to the cohort start are required to meet with their Academic Advisor; consequently, the student will attend two orientations.
+MAEd students enrolling in a concentration course prior to the cohort start are also required to meet with their academic advisor for an individual orientation; consequently, the student will attend two orientations.